apache/kyuubi/docs/configurations.md

 spark.kyuubi.<br />backend.session.local.dir|KYUUBI_HOME/<br />local|Default value to set `spark.local.dir`.
 For YARN mode, this only affect the Kyuubi server side settings according to the rule of Spark treating `spark.local.dir`. spark.kyuubi.<br />backend.session.long.cache|${UserGroupInformation.<br />isSecurityEnabled}|Whether to update the tokens of Spark's executor to support long caching SparkSessions iff this is true && `spark.kyuubi.backend.token.update.class` is loadable.
-This is used towards kerberized hadoop clusters in case of `spark.kyuubi.backend.session.idle.timeout` is set longer than token expiration time limit or SparkSession never idles. spark.kyuubi.<br />backend.session.token.update.class|org.apache.spark.<br />scheduler.cluster.<br />CoarseGrainedClusterMessages$<br />UpdateDelegationTokens|`CoarseGrainedClusterMessages` for token update message from the driver of Spark to executors, it is loadable only by higher version Spark release(2.3 and later)
+This is used towards kerberized hadoop clusters in case of `spark.kyuubi.backend.session.idle.timeout` is set longer than token expiration time limit or SparkSession never idles. spark.kyuubi.<br />backend.session.token.update.class|org.apache.spark.<br />scheduler.cluster.<br />CoarseGrainedClusterMessages$<br />UpdateDelegationTokens|`CoarseGrainedClusterMessages` for token update message from the driver of Spark to executors, it is loadable only by higher version Spark release(2.3 and later) spark.kyuubi.<br />backend.session.token.renew.interval|2h|Interval for KyuubiServiceCredentialProvider to update tokens ,which is a ServiceCredentialProvider implementation of Apache Spark

 #### Operation